nhcooper123/macro-group-info/HelpGeomorph.md

 ## 4. Procrustes superimposition (GPA)
 GPA is a way to remove rotation, translation and scaling differences among specimens so they can be compared.
-It's pretty simple to do in geomorph (see links below), and the links below to lectures and a book have great descriptions of it so I won't repeat those here.
+It's pretty simple to do in R with [geomorph](https://cran.r-project.org/web/packages/geomorph/geomorph.pdf) (see links below for help), and the links below to lectures and a book have great descriptions of it so I won't repeat those here.

 ## 5. Principal components analysis (PCA)
 PCA allows you to take a collection of correlated variables (your landmark coordinates after GPA), and to find the greatest axes of variation in this data.